DocisJP/ShopSwiftly/README.EN.BackEnd.md

 ### Eureka Server

-Serving as the service discovery registry, it enables microservices to locate and communicate with one another dynamically.
+Serving as the service discovery registry, it enables microservices to locate and communicate with one another dynamically, while also taking care of load balancing.

 ## Core Business Logic Services